scrollmapper/bible_databases_deuterocanonical/sources/en/1-maccabees/1-maccabees.md

 **[7:14]** For said they, One that is a priest of the seed of Aaron is come with this army, and he will do us no wrong.

-**[7:15]** So he spake unto them, peaceably, and sware unto them, saying, we will procure the harm neither of you nor your friends.
+**[7:15]** So he spake unto them, peaceably, and sware unto them, saying, We will procure the harm neither of you nor your friends.

 **[7:16]** Whereupon they believed him: howbeit he took of them threescore men, and slew them in one day, according to the words which he wrote,